canada-ca/open-source-logiciel-libre/en/contribution.md

 ## Contribution to Third-Party Projects

+### Authorization to Contribute

+Authorization to contribute to third-party open source projects is granted by default, subject to Crown Copyright laws *(need legal advice for this part)*.

+When contributing to external Open Source code, the choice of the licence must comply with the existing licence of the project. *Need wordsmithing*

 ## Contribution by Publishing a New Project

-## Authorization to Publish
+### Authorization to Publish

-* Authorization to publish new project is granted by default.
+Authorization to publish new project is granted by default, subject to ().

-* [TBD-Authority level] must provide justification [TBC - GC-EARB] not to release source code.
+[TBD-Authority level] must provide justification [TBC - GC-EARB] not to release source code.

+### Project Registration

+All new open source projects must be registered in the [Open Resource Exchange](https://canada-ca.github.io/ore-ero/) so that every existing project can easily be found and referenced in the Open Government Portal by other departements as well as the general public.

 ### Hosting Source Code

 #### Use of Public Repository

+All open source code must be published using a public repository such as, but not limited to:

 #### Use of Private Repository

-### Licencing Source
+### Licencing Source Code

 ### Intellectual Property

+### Official Languages

+All source code must be developed from the beginning supporting both official languages: English and French.

+### Accessibility Requirements

+All source code must be developed from the beginning supporting the Accessibility standards: WCAG,

+### Contingency Measures